Written by Joshua Malin

 - Western Herbalism

 - Alexander Technique

-Beyond waiting periods, another thing to look out for is annual limits.
-This is the limit on the amount of money via benefits your health fund will pay within a 12 month period for the services and treatments you claim on your health insurance, including natural therapies.
+Aside from waiting periods, another thing to look out for is annual limits.
+This is the limit on the amount your health fund will pay towards treatments and services (including natural therapies) within a 12-month claiming year.